-- Vitamin C — Its incredible antioxidant properties will help to even your skin tone, and give it a brighter appearance.
-Vitamin C is probably the most effective ingredient to evening skin tone.
+- Vitamin C — Its incredible antioxidant properties will help to even your skin tone and give it a brighter appearance.
+Vitamin C is one of the most effective ingredients for evening skin tone.

 - Vitamin E — Vitamin E helps to minimize the appearance of fine lines and wrinkles, and helps boost the benefits of vitamin C when used together.

-- Squalane — Mimicking the skin’s natural oils, squalane provides the ultimate hydration for your skin.
+- Squalane — Mimicking the skin’s natural oils, squalane provides superior moisturization for your skin.

-- Rosehip Oil —Rosehip oil is bursting with antioxidants and omega 6 and omega 9 fatty acids providing an abundance of moisture.
+- Rosehip Oil —Rosehip oil is bursting with antioxidants, plus omega 6 and omega 9 fatty acids, providing an abundance of moisture.

 - Green Tea — This powerhouse antioxidant helps awaken the skin and diminish the look of wrinkles.

-- Rose water — Used for centuries, rose water has lots of benefits, including to help temporarily tighten pores and alleviate redness.
+- Rose water — Used for centuries, rose water has an array of benefits, including to balance the skin and alleviate redness.

-- Hyaluronic Acid — Hyaluronic acid moisturizes and plumps skin.
+- Hyaluronic Acid — Hyaluronic acid deeply hydrates and plumps skin.